Ronald Wylde

-Ronald Burns Wylde (7 January 1913 – 8 July 2000) was a South African born Scottish athlete who competed in the 1934 British Empire Games.
+Ronald Burns Wylde (7 January 1913 – 8 July 2000) was a South African-born Scottish athlete who competed in the 1934 British Empire Games.

+Biography

 He was also a medical doctor who practised in Grahamstown.
 South Africa.
 He attended St. Andrew's College, Grahamstown, and studied medicine at the University of Edinburgh.

-At the 1934 Empire Games he was a member of the Scottish relay team which won the bronze medal in the 4×440 yards event.
-In the 440 yards competition he was eliminated in the heats.
+At the 1934 Empire Games, he was a member of the Scottish relay team that won the bronze medal in the 4×440 yards event.
+In the 440 yards competition, he was eliminated in the heats.

+Wylde finished second behind Bill Roberts in the 440 yards event at the 1937 AAA Championships.